citrix/citrix-daas-rest-go/citrixorchestration/docs/RemotePCEnrollmentScopeResponseModel.md

 HasMachinesIncluded returns a boolean if a field has been set.

+### SetMachinesIncludedNil

+`func (o *RemotePCEnrollmentScopeResponseModel) SetMachinesIncludedNil(b bool)`

+ SetMachinesIncludedNil sets the value for MachinesIncluded to be an explicit nil

+### UnsetMachinesIncluded
+`func (o *RemotePCEnrollmentScopeResponseModel) UnsetMachinesIncluded()`

+UnsetMachinesIncluded ensures that no value is present for MachinesIncluded, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)